Important Dates for the November 7, 2023 Election:

 Athens County Board of Elections website

-Absentee Voting (Mail-in Voting)
+Absentee Voting by Mail

 - Visiting the Athens County Board of Elections office at 15 South Court Street, #130, Athens; OR